 The brief further argued that where the physical or psychological security of survivors of grave human rights abuses and international crimes is at risk because of litigation, survivors must be able to rely on protections they have been afforded by the courts, without fear that their personal information might later be revealed, absent a showing of good cause.
 Indeed, courts adjudicating international crimes and grave human rights abuses routinely order protective measures from public disclosure to safeguard the privacy and security of survivors, balancing the rights of the accused perpetrators to a public trial with the imperative to protect survivors of atrocity crimes.

-We hope this intervention will help protect victims of the AUC’s terrorist violence, who accuse Chiquita of funding that violence, to have their day in court without facing additional risks to their safety.
+The Supreme Court denied the plaintiffs’ petition for certiorari on October 4, 2021.
+While this is a disappointing outcome for this appeal, we hope that PJI’s intervention will assist continued efforts by plaintiffs’ counsel in this case to help protect victims of the AUC’s terrorist violence, who accuse Chiquita of funding that violence, to have their day in court without facing additional risks to their safety.

-This is the PJI Legal Team’s third intervention in the Chiquita case.
+This brief was the PJI Legal Team’s third intervention in the Chiquita case.
 Find out more.

 Read the brief here: